What is Critical Illness Insurance?

 What is Hospital Indemnity Insurance?

-Hospital indemnity insurance is a supplemental health insurance designed to help cover specific medical expenses, helping meet deductibles and co-pays.3 Generally speaking, hospital indemnity insurance policies pay a direct benefit to the beneficiary in the event hospital admission is required, and the visit meets the terms and conditions of the policy.3
+Hospital indemnity insurance is a supplemental health insurance designed to help cover specific medical expenses, helping meet deductibles and co-pays.
+Generally speaking, hospital indemnity insurance policies pay a direct benefit to the beneficiary in the event hospital admission is required, and the visit meets the terms and conditions of the policy.

-A hospital indemnity insurance policy may include coverage on, but is not limited to the following:3
+A hospital indemnity insurance policy may include coverage on, but is not limited to the following:

 Emergency room visit

 As you can see, due to the variety and versatility of hospital indemnity insurance policies on the market, it’s important to research different companies and policies before making a final decision.
-As a general rule, hospital indemnity insurance policies are seen as affordable, but depending on the policy and provider, some factors (such as age) may drastically increase the cost of premium payments.3
+The cost of hospital indemnity insurance policies vary depend on the policy and provider.

 What Should I Buy First?